 2. methodology

-Our study takes place in an environment characterized by a worrying increase in breast cancer, which currently constitutes a major public health problem.
+The study takes place in an environment characterized by a worrying increase in breast cancer, which currently constitutes a major public health problem.
 Although standard treatment is often effective, it is generally very expensive, both for medications and therapeutic supervision, which has a significant impact on the budgets of patients and the healthcare system.

 In this context, medicinal plants, which are affordable and readily available, are attracting increasing attention.
 They could constitute a potential option or addition, if a thorough evaluation of their efficacy and safety is carried out.

-Therefore, this internship aims to study the use of herbal medicine among breast cancer patients, with the ambition of contributing to the search for effective, available treatments better suited to local contexts.
+Therefore, this internship aimed to study the use of herbal medicine among breast cancer patients, with the ambition of contributing to the search for effective, available treatments better suited to local contexts.

 The study involved patients consulting at the medical oncology department of the university hospital (CHU).